Nondiscrimination and Harassment Policy

 Any Juilliard community member who believes that they have been subjected to illegal harassment or discrimination by another employee, student or contractor or vendor of the school, or who becomes aware of harassment in violation of this Policy, is encouraged to report the matter to the school.
 The school officials listed below may receive reports, share resources, and discuss response options available under this Policy.

-All reports of discrimination and harassment should be directed to:
+Reports of discrimination and harassment may be directed to:

 Title IX Coordinator and Bias Response Officer